ml-archive/blog/source/our-stacks/ios/index.md

 ### Continuous Integration

-We have setup a continuous integration server using Gilab Pipelines and Fastlane suite, so that our builds, tests and deployments are easy, fast and consistent.
+We have setup a continuous integration server using GitLab Pipelines and Fastlane suite, so that our builds, tests and deployments are easy, fast and consistent.

 You can read more about our setup in detail in [this article](https://engineering.nodes.dk/articles/iOS/Continuous-Integration-on-iOS-with-HockeyApp-and-Testflight-Deployment/).